soheil555/kwildb-query-builder/README.md

 });

-// for read queries, you have to end the method chain with execute() method. const result = await kwildb.query("users", "testSchema").select("name").whereNull("age").execute()
+// For read queries excepts first() and firstOrFail(), you have to end the method chain with execute() method to run it. const result = await kwildb.query("users", "testSchema").select("name").whereNull("age").execute()